-The course is comprised of two mandatory training sessions, that are each 2-hours long and an additional 2-4 hours of learning in the form a practical project assessment.
+The course is comprised of four mandatory training sessions, that are each 1 hour long and an additional 2-4 hours of learning in the form a practical project assessment.

 The final component of the course is a practical project in which you will use the skills you have developed to create and enhance a promotional image.